shaggy63/rh-trading-bot/README.md

 * (float) `rsiOversold`: Threshold below which the bot will try to buy
 * (float) `cashReserve`: By default, the bot will try to use all the funds available in your account to buy crypto; use this value if you want to set aside a given amount that the bot should not spend
 * (float) `stopLoss`: Threshold below which the bot will sell its holdings, regardless of any gains

+# Running the bot
+If you want to keep the bot running even when you're not logged into your server, I recommend using the [nohup](https://linuxize.com/post/linux-nohup-command/) command in Linux.
+It will save all the output in a file called `nohup.out`, where you can see what the bot is thinking.
+Information about the bot's state is also saved in three pickle files, so that if you stop and restart it, it will continue from where it left off:

+> `nohup ./bot.py &`

+The overall flow looks like this:
+* Initialize or load a previously saved state
+* Load the configuration
+* Determine when to run next
+* If it's time to spring into action, download the current price data from RobinHood
+* Compute [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
+* Append this information to a pickle data file
+* Check if the conditions to buy or sell are met, depending on the local wallet being empty or not
+* Submit the order and check that it went through
+* Loop again
+If the data hasn’t had a break, check conditions to see if we should buy, for each coin.
+Check to see if we should sell each coin.
+Moving average and RSI are not used here.
+Save state information.
+Loop again.